LEGALLY REVIEWED BY:

 The Basics of a Utility Patent

 A utility patent is the most common type of patent requested in the United States.
 In fact, this is typically what most people think of when they hear the word patent.
 A utility patent is available for inventions and discoveries that are considered to be new, useful, and non-obvious.
-A utility patent can be obtained for a machine, a manufacture, a composition of matter, or a process.
+A utility patent can be obtained for a machine, a manufacturer, a composition of matter, or a process.
+A utility patent protects the rights of the inventor by granting them exclusive rights to produce and sell their invention for a set period.

 • A machine is something we usually consider to be a machine, such as a lawnmower or a computer.

-• A manufacture refers to goods that are made or manufactured.
+• Manufacture refers to goods that are made or manufactured.

 • A composition of matter refers to chemical compounds, including new chemical compounds as well as mixtures of ingredients.